-Current LCBP Monitoring Programs
+Current Monitoring Programs

 Monitoring water quality and biological conditions in the Lake and major tributaries is an essential component of both adaptive management and measuring the success of lake and watershed management efforts.
-The Lake Champlain Long-Term Water Quality and Biological Monitoring Program, which entails extensive sampling at 15 lake sites and 18 tributary sites 10 to 20 times each year typically requires up to \$550,000 annually.
-Additional funds are also directed to monitor the effectiveness of agricultural, forestry, and urban best management practices.
+The long term monitoring program typically requires up to \$500,000, or approximately 25% of the annual EPA funds available to the LCBP.
+Additional funds are also directed to monitor the effectiveness of agricultural and urban best management practices.
 The US Geological Survey regularly funds stream gauging stations in the Basin that provide critically important tributary discharge data.
 Monitoring data provide information on natural processes occurring in the Lake, basic characteristics of the ecosystem, long-term water quality trends, and the effectiveness of selected management actions.